hazzelnuts/ntfy-for-delphi/README.md

 # 💬 Subscribe to a topic

 You can subscribe to a topic through several ways.
-For instance, the [Web App](https://ntfy.sh/app), [Android](https://docs.ntfy.sh/subscribe/phone/), [CLI](https://docs.ntfy.sh/subscribe/cli/) or you can use this library as follows.
+For instance, the [Web App](https://ntfy.sh/app), [Android](https://docs.ntfy.sh/subscribe/phone/), [CLI](https://docs.ntfy.sh/subscribe/cli/) or you can use this library as follows:

 ``` pascal